in28minutes/pcf-crash-course-with-spring-boot/README.md

 # PCF Crash Course for Java, Spring and Spring Boot Developers

-## Deploy REST API, Web Applications, Full Stack Applications and Microservices to Pivotal Cloud Foundry (PCF)
+## Deploy Spring Boot REST API, Full Stack Applications and Microservices to Pivotal Cloud Foundry (PCF)

-Spring Boot is the No 1 Java Framework to develop REST API and Microservices.
-Pivotal Cloud Foundry (PCF) provides a great cloud native platform to deploy Spring Boot Applications.

-How about learning Pivotal Cloud Foundry (PCF) by deploying Spring Boot Docker Containers to PCF?
+Learn PCF Fundamentals?
+Yes.
+Deploy REST API to PCF?
+Yes.
+Deploy Full Stack to PCF?
+Yes.
+Of Course.
+Hands-on?
+Of course.

+Do you have ZERO experience with Pivotal Cloud Foundry (PCF)?
+No Problem.

+Do you want to learn to Deploy Java Spring Boot Applications and Microservices to Pivotal Cloud Foundry (PCF) with an easy to learn, step by step approach?

+Are you ready to learn about the cloud with Pivotal Cloud Foundry (PCF) and take the next step in your programming career?

+Do you want to join 250,000+ learners having Amazing Learning Experiences with in28Minutes?

+Look No Further!

 ## Getting Started
 - [Video - Docker in 5 Steps](https://youtu.be/Rt5G5Gj7RP0)